HOUSEHOLD BUDGET SURVEY (HBS)

 To provide detailed data on household expenditure and income.
 To facilitate the construction of poverty lines, various indicators of deprivation and other social research and poverty analyses.

-The households for the 2022 HBS/SLC would be randomly selected from a sample of 7200 households spread across the length and breadth of the country.
+The households for the 2023 HBS/SLC would be randomly selected with a sample of 7200 households spread across the length and breadth of the country.

 One questionnaire will be used to capture both household and individual information.
 A diary will also be issued to the household to keep records of all food items, drinks and readymade meals purchased for a period of two weeks.